aureq/pulumi-az-ts-training-session-3/README.md

    * A public Subnet (/20)
    * A public IP address
    * A network interface
+   * The necessarity network security group and rule
 3. Create a virtual machine
    * Use a small virtual machine to limit/reduce cost
    * Using the most recent Ubuntu 20.04 LTS